itzTheMeow/skype2discord/README.md

 You need to create a file called `TOKEN` in this folder with your bot token in.
 You also need a file called `PROXY` with the URL of your proxy server.
 The client will prompt you for a URL every time you start it, if it needs to be changed.

+You will also need to change the "guild" option in the config in index.js to your server id. (server switcher coming soon)

 ## FAQ

 How do i host this?